vascomfnunes/tmux-clima/README.md

 Make sure you have [Tmux Plugin Manager](https://github.com/tmux-plugins/tpm) and [jq](https://stedolan.github.io/jq/download/) installed.

-Also keep in mind that in order to correctly display the weather conditions icons you will need to use a patched [Nerd Font](https://www.nerdfonts.com/)
+Also, keep in mind that to correctly display the weather conditions icons you will need to use a patched [Nerd Font](https://www.nerdfonts.com/)

 ## Install

-Then add the plugin to `~/.tmux.conf`:
+Then add the plugin to your `~/.tmux.conf`:

 ```tmux
 set -g @plugin 'vascomfnunes/tmux-clima'